jmd-dk/concept/concept/docs/tutorial/gadget.rst

 yourself (as back-scaling is not available as an option when generating initial conditions with CO\ *N*\ CEPT).

-With the above note of warning about the perils of insufficient rigor taken towards the two techniques of the *N*-body gauge and back-scaling, let it be said that the results from the two techniques (and indeed the "mixed" technique used by the simulations in this section) differ only slightly
+With the above note of warning about the perils of insufficient rigour taken towards the two techniques of the *N*-body gauge and back-scaling, let it be said that the results from the two techniques (and indeed the "mixed" technique used by the simulations in this section) differ only slightly